TjOfficialGG/Better-KeyWordNotify/README.md

 # KeywordPing Plugin

-**Version**: 1.0.0
+**Version**: 1.1.0
 **Author**: Tj
 **Description**: This plugin pings you when a specific keyword, matching exactly in length and content, is mentioned in chat.
+Compatible with BetterDiscord and Vencord.

 ---